ngxs/store/docs/advanced/actions-life-cycle.md

       // they will never see me
     },
     error => {
-      console.log(error); // `Error` that throwed `getNovelById` handler }
+      console.log(error); // `Error` that was thrown by the `getNovelById` handler }
   );
 ```

-## Fire and forget

-It is also possible not to wait for the completion of some asynchronous operation, this is called "fire and forget".
-When you return an `Observable` or `Promise` - the NGXS will wait for all asynchronous work to complete.
-You also can do the subscription inside the action handler and the success doesn't wait for the async work to complete.
+Because at least one action throws an error NGXS returns an error to the `onError` observable callback and neither the `onNext` or `onComplete` callbacks would be called.

+## Asynchronous Actions continued - "Fire and forget" vs "Fire and wait"

+In NGXS, when you do asynchronous work you should return an `Observable` or `Promise` from your `@Action` method that represents that asynchronous work (and completion).
+The completion of the action will then be bound to the completion of the asynchronous work.
+If you use the `async/await` javascript syntax then NGXS will know about the completion because an `async` method returns the `Promise` for you.
+If you return an `Observable` ngxs will subscribe to the observable for you and bind the action's completion lifecycle event to the completion of the `Observable`.

+Sometimes you may not want the completion of an action to wait for the asynchronous work to complete.
+This is what we will refer to as "fire and forget".
+This can be acheived by simply not returning the handle to your asynchronous work from the `@Action` method.
+Note that in the case of an `Observable` you would have to `.subscribe(...)` or call `.toPromise()` to ensure that your observable runs.

 `Observable` version: